Virtual Event

 How it Works

-This is not a webinar.
-Cameras are on, voices are heard.
-This is a genuine peer to peer exchange in a small, structured setting where every participant is encouraged to contribute.
-You will compare practicalities with colleagues facing the same challenges, in a format designed for openly sharing experiences.
+This is a genuine peer to peer knowledge share in a small, structured setting where every participant is encouraged to contribute.
+You will compare practicalities with colleagues facing the same challenges, in a format designed for openly exchanging experiences.

 • Benchmark and share learnings with CSO peers